OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/installGuide.md

 	openolat~$ ./start

-... should output something like this:
+... should output look something like this:

 	Using CATALINA_BASE:   /home/openolat
 	Using CATALINA_HOME:   /home/openolat/tomcat